 - Their usefulness in crafts and decorations

-While Pinus strobus is hardly a conventional hedge plant, I have, in fact, seen examples of it being used effectively in this capacity.
+While Pinus strobus is hardly a conventional hedge plant, it can be used effectively in this capacity.
 If you live in a rural area and have lots of Pinus strobus saplings on your property, they can easily be turned into a free hedge (as opposed to going to the nursery and buying shrubs).
-Dig them up and plant them in a row as you would any hedge.
-Then head them back and keep their future growth in check to the degree that suits you.
+Dig them up while they're still young and plant them in a row as you would any hedge.
+Then head them back regularly to keep their growth in check.

 A Pine Is a Pine?
 Not Really

-When you hear "pine," don't jump to the conclusion that the speaker is necessarily talking about the kind of massive specimen shown in the photo above.
-Mugo pines stay so short that they are used as ground covers, and other pines are also available that fall into the "dwarf" category (see below).
+When you hear "pine," don't jump to the conclusion that the speaker is necessarily talking about these massive specimens.
+Mugo pines stay so short that they're used as ground covers, and other pines are also available that fall into the "dwarf" category.

 Should You Grow Eastern White Pine Trees?

-If you love the look of pines but have a small yard, it probably makes more sense to grow a dwarf variety.
-For example, I grow a Japanese dwarf pine tree in my own landscaping.
-On the other hand, if you're lucky enough to own a big yard, there could certainly be a place in it for one or more Eastern white pines.
-If nothing else, they are magnificent shade trees.
-String a hammock between two of them and soak up the wisdom of the whispering pines.
+If you love the look of pines but have a small yard, it makes more sense to grow a dwarf variety, such as a Japanese dwarf pine tree.
+But if you're lucky enough to own a big yard, there could certainly be a place in it for one or more Eastern white pines.
+If nothing else, they're magnificent shade trees.